 The song featured wry and ironic lyrics depicting a desperate search for heaven in the then-burgeoning world of hip-hop culture.

-Although rooted within the genre of rap music, Blondie used elements from other styles in the track to give it an eclectic sound that was considered revolutionary for its time.
+Although rooted in the rap music genre, Blondie’s track used elements from other styles to give it an eclectic sound that was considered revolutionary for its time.

 31. “Chandelier” by Sia